 More about Kate

 I've been in fundraising for the best part of 15 years over this time I've gained experience working in small and large charities - each with their own set of challenges.
 Recently my work has focussed on developing strategies and implementing them in individual giving and community fundraising.
-At Depaul UK following my work on developing the community fundraising strategy, we have nearly doubled income from 2016 to 2017.
+At Depaul UK following my work on developing the community fundraising strategy, we doubled income from 2016 to 2017.